Julia Child’s Brown Sauce2017-07-31

 A beautiful sauce that Julia claimed was one of the best savory sauces

-After she moved back to the United States, Julia Child wrote her book "Mastering the Art of French Cooking, Vol.1", a masterpiece that is still a best seller that you still can find nowadays in all bookstores in the states.
+When she moved back to the United States, Julia Child published her book "Mastering the Art of French Cooking, Vol.1", a masterpiece that is still a best seller that you still can find nowadays in all bookstores in the states.
 What an impressive undertaking !

 To purchase online, see HERE